 - The Government’s Tell Us Once service lets you report a death to most government organisations in one go.
 You will be told if this service is available in your area when you register the death

-- The Death Notification Service is a free service which allows you to notify a number of banks and building societies (financial institutions) of a person's death, at the same time.
+- Other schemes such as the Death Notification Service, Life Ledger and Settld allow you to notify a number of banks, building societies and other organisations of a person's death, at the same time.

 What can help